Sign inDocsBlogAboutSupportContact

 Users

-Tag WordPress and WooCommerce users so you can segment them instantly
+Tag WordPress and WooCommerce users with clean, durable labels

 4 min read May 2026 assign user tag